Facts about Willie Brown

 Willie Brown married the former Blanche Vitero in 1958.
 They had three children: Susan, Robin, and Michael.
-The couple have been separated since 1976 but have never divorced…Long before she was a United States senator, Kamala Harris was known as Willie Brown’s girlfriend in the early 1990s… Willie Brown has a daughter, Sydney, by political fundraiser Carolyn Carpeneti.
+The couple have been separated since 1976 but have never divorced…Long before she was a United States senator and vice president, Kamala Harris was known as Willie Brown’s girlfriend in the early 1990s… Willie Brown has a daughter, Sydney, by political fundraiser Carolyn Carpeneti.
 Sydney was born in 2001, when Brown was 67 years old… Willie Brown was succeeded as mayor by another Democrat, Gavin Newsome.